stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Creating path list
     New Path: 7 1
     mpath: 7 1
+    Current Path = <7 1> does not complete uncovered p.d. path.
     Potential New Value in Path: 5
     Size of old path list: 1
     Size of new path list: 2